ibm-cloud-docs/dr-automation-powervs/FAQs.md

 ## **What billing model does DR Automation use?**
  {: #bill}

-DR Automation is billed based on the **number of cores provisioned** for disaster recovery.
+DR Automation is billed based on the **number of cores provisioned** for disaster recovery per hour.
 Unlike traditional setups that may include storage and additional configuration costs, DR Automation for PowerVS focuses solely on compute cores.
 Use the IBM Cloud estimator tool to calculate costs.

 ## **What is the role of the DR Orchestrator (KSYS)?**